danielle-li/danielle-li.github.io/docs/_pages/about.md

 ---

 <p class="mb-2">
-  I am currently an Associate Professor (w/o tenure) in the Technological Innovation, Entrepreneurship, and Strategic Management (TIES) group at MIT Sloan, and a Faculty Research Fellow at the National Bureau of Economic Research.
+  I am currently an Associate Professor in the Technological Innovation, Entrepreneurship, and Strategic Management (TIES) group at MIT Sloan, and a Faculty Research Fellow at the National Bureau of Economic Research.
 I received my Ph.D. from the MIT Department of Economics.
 </p>

 <p>My research interests are in innovation, entrepreneurship, and personnel economics, with a focus on how organizations evaluate ideas and people.</p>